mk12/sicp/notes/text.md

 ### 3.2.1: The Rules for Evaluation

+- And some random stuff.
+    - Lorem dolar ipsum sit amet.
+Promum iqur.
+    - Unless the sheep of wool of gold of tyre.
 - To evaluate a combination:
     1. Evaluate the subexpressions of the combination.
     2. Apply the value of the operator subexpression to the values of the operand subexpressions.